urbanvikingr/content/content/reference/functions/graphcool-lib.md

+---
+alias: kaegh4oomu
+path: /docs/reference/functions/graphcool-lib
+layout: REFERENCE
+description: Graphcool Functions are used to add different capabilities to your Graphcool project.
+Validate mutation input, extend your schema and more!
+tags:
+  - functions
+related:
+  further:
+  more:
+---

 # graphcool-lib

 The `graphcool-lib` package covers common workflows that occur in Graphcool Functions or other server-side scripts.
 For a detailed documentation and usage examples, check the [project on GitHub](https://github.com/graphcool/graphcool-lib).